life-itself/tao/onboarding/README.md

 If you get stuck you will be able to ask your Onboarder questions during your onboarding call.

-1. Login in to your email account and check it.
-See below.
+1. **Life Itself email**: Login in to your Life Itself email account and check it.
+You should have received an invitation to your personal email with details of how to sign in to your Life Itself email account and set your password.
+Sign in and check your account for any email you may have already received.
-2. Setup your accounts on the systems we use.
-See below.
-Do this before the next step!
+2. **Key systems**: Setup your accounts on [the key systems we use](#key-systems). **Do this before the next step!**
 3. Add your details to our [Phonebook using this form][phonebook].
 Note: you will need to be logged in to your Life Itself email.
-4. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
+4. **Phonebook**: Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
-5. Setup your [laptop as per these Datopian instructions][laptop].
+5. **Laptop setup**: Setup your [laptop as per these Datopian instructions][laptop].
 Some of these instructions may not seem obviously applicable to your role, but you are likely to find all of these programmes useful.
-6. Read about [Working with Us][]
+6. **Background on working with us:** Read about [Working with Us][]

 [Working with Us]: /working-with-us/
 [phonebook]: https://docs.google.com/forms/d/e/1FAIpQLSfgK-NrAkplGwO5OIPKfO3Gjyh0332aJaL0zwobk2qc4-lCLA/viewform?usp=sf_link
 [laptop]: https://playbook.datopian.com/laptop-setup/

-### Your Email

-The first thing you need to do is log in to your Life Itself email account.

-You will receive an invitation to your personal email with details of how to sign in to your Life Itself email account and set your password.

-Sign in and check your account for any email you may have already received.

 ### Key systems

-You now need to create an account on each of these.
-Please make sure you set up Gravatar first.

 When you set up systems, try to pick usernames that will be easy for others to remember.
 Using your first and last name is ideal.